Tableau charts: Lollipop chart

 Hold down Ctrl key and drag the aggregate field SUM(Sales) in the columns shelf next to itself.

-Drag the measure field ‘Sales’ to the columns shelf next to aggregate field SUM(Sales).
+Drag the measure field ‘Sales’ to the columns shelf next to the aggregate field SUM(Sales).

 Make the charts dual.